 American foreign policy drastically shifted both as the country entered World War II, and as the world became more intertwined through commerce.
 After the WWII, the United States became the dominant economic power in the world—and as a result, the champion of democracy in the face of Communism.
 World War II shook the world, and both it and the Cold War resulted in a shift in American viewpoints on the role of the United States in world affairs.
 The attacks on the World Trade Center sparked what became known as the War on Terrorism under then-President George Bush, and this trend continued with both the Iraq War, the War in Afghanistan, and other conflicts.
 Supporters of increased American involvement overseas have often cited the need to fight the enemies of the United States overseas—and not on American soil.
 Opponents, however, contend that the country’s increased military involvement actually makes us less safe both physically and financially—and, less free.

-Foreign policy is a big issue this election.
-In light of recent terrorist attacks, international crises (like ISIS) and globalization, what should the role of the United States be in world affairs?
-How aggressively should America pursue its national interests abroad, and how should it present itself to foreign nations?
+Foreign policy is a big issue in today’s society, with heated debates on both sides.
+In light of recent terror attacks, the rise of ISIS, and globalization, what should the role of the US be in world affairs?
+How aggressively should America pursue its interests abroad, and how should it present itself to foreign nations?

-The United States should adhere to Washington’s advice of non-interventionism.
-When the United States involves itself in international agreements that don’t align with its national interest, it puts itself at risk of entering into entangling alliances.
-Decisions should be made that are in line with our national interest first and foremost, and involving ourselves in the affairs of other countries only puts us at risk.
-We should peacefully trade with all countries, but should heed Washington’s advice of non-interventionism.
+Proponents of non-interventionism believe the US should adhere to Washington’s advice of not getting involved in foreign affairs.
+They believe that when the US involves itself in international agreements that don’t align with national interests, it puts itself at risk of entering entangling alliances.
+Decisions should be made in line with our national interest first and foremost.
+We should peacefully trade with foreign countries, but should not involve ourselves further.

-Non-Interventionism doesn't believe that the United States should have a larger role in global affairs, shaping larger trade agreements for other countries, signing treaties, and addressing needs for humanitarian work.
+Opponents to non-interventionism believe that the US should have a larger role in foreign affairs, shaping larger trade agreements for other countries, signing treaties, and addressing needs for humanitarian work.
+Examples of this are the US involvement in providing food, shelter, and healthcare to the Democratic Republic of the Congo, or our treaties with allies, such as Germany.

 The world is a dangerous place without the United States in charge, especially because of the War on Terrorism.
 It’s important that the United States play an active role in waging the war against Al Qaeda and ISIS; it should command respect from its enemies through strong use of force, and should promote democracy around the world by promoting nation building.
 If the United States doesn’t take an active role in world affairs, then Russia and China certainly will—and in light of their human rights track records, that’s not a world we should want to live in.